-We distinguish seven right types: (i) political, democratic and accountability rights; (ii) life, liberty, physical integrity and privacy rights; (iii) fair trial rights; (iv) equality rights; (v) socio-economic rights; (vi) women, children and family rights; (vii) minority rights, environmental rights, and other new rights (see also Table 1).

-We distinguish seven regions: (i) Sub-Saharan Africa; (ii) Western Europe and North-America; (iii) Latin America and the Caribbean; (iv) North Africa and the Middle East; (v) South Asia; (vi) Central and Eastern Europe and Central Asia; (vii) East Asia and Pacific, and Oceania.
+We distinguish the seven categories of rights listed in Table 1.

 A problem that is equivalent to omitted variable bias is sample selection bias (Heckman (1979)).
 As shown in equation (2), our estimation sample includes only observations in which a country had not yet adopted a right in the previous year.
 In the presence of spatial interdependence, this selected sample may consist of (i) observations with low values for the spatial lags and normal values for unobserved determinants of adoption, and (ii) observations with high values for the spatial lags and values for unobserved determinants that make adoption particularly unlikely.
 This selection effect leads to biased and inconsistent estimates only if these unobserved factors are country-right specific (since any country-year or right-year specific unobservables are controlled for) and drive both past and current adoption (i.e. if the error terms in equation (1) are serially correlated).
 However, since observations with high values for the spatial lags have atypically low error terms, even if such unobservables exist, they cause a downward bias in our estimates of spatial interdependence.

 One drawback is the likely presence of heteroskedasticity but we address this by computing robust standard errors (Wooldridge (2002)).